aiijazfatima/dev-heatwave-genai/vector-search/vector-search.md

 5. Toggle the **Show manual editor** button, and paste the following policy.

-    - If you have logged in using an identity domain:

     ```bash
     <copy>Allow dynamic-group <IdentityDomain>/<DynamicGroupName> to read buckets in compartment <CompartmentName></copy>
     <copy>Allow dynamic-group <IdentityDomain>/<DynamicGroupName> to read objects in compartment <CompartmentName></copy>
     ```
     Replace IdentityDomain with the identity domain, DynamicGroupName with the name of the dynamic group, and CompartmentName with the name of the compartment.

     For example:

     ```bash
-        <copy>Allow dynamic-group OracleCloudIdentityDomain/heatwave-genai-dynamic-group to read buckets in compartment heatwave-genai</copy>
-        <copy>Allow dynamic-group OracleCloudIdentityDomain/heatwave-genai-dynamic-group to read objects in compartment heatwave-genai</copy>
-        ```

-    - If you have logged in using the default identity domain:

-        ```bash
-        <copy>Allow dynamic-group <DynamicGroupName> to read buckets in compartment <CompartmentName></copy>
-        <copy>Allow dynamic-group <DynamicGroupName> to read objects in compartment <CompartmentName></copy>
-        ```

-        Replace DynamicGroupName with the name of the dynamic group, and CompartmentName with the name of the compartment.

-        For example:

-        ```bash
-        <copy>Allow dynamic-group heatwave-genai-dynamic-group to read buckets in compartment heatwave-genai</copy>
+    <copy>Allow dynamic-group heatwave-genai-domain/heatwave-genai-dynamic-group to read buckets in compartment heatwave-genai</copy>
-        <copy>Allow dynamic-group heatwave-genai-dynamic-group to read objects in compartment heatwave-genai</copy>
+    <copy>Allow dynamic-group heatwave-genai-domain/heatwave-genai-dynamic-group to read objects in compartment heatwave-genai</copy>
     ```

   6. Click **Create**.